chrispfchung/Whats-Your-Ticket-Worth/README.md

 **Motivation**<br>
 I am curious about how ticket scalpers decide what price they put their tickets at on the market.
 I wonder if it's because the aritst is popular, the venue is famous, or whether the event is on a weekend.
 With only knowing what the event is and where it is, I want to see whether I can predict the price of a ticket.<br><br>

-*Limitations*<br>
-I do not have historical data of successfully sold ticket prices.
-My data is also pulled one time for consistency across price, dates, and upcoming events.

 **Code**<br>
 To view the code used for this project, please see files listed from 1)-5).